nsrau/azure-docs.it-it/articles/sentinel/notebooks.md

 ---
-title: Funzionalità di caccia usando i notebook in Sentinel di Azure | Microsoft Docs
+title: Hunting capabilities using notebooks in Azure Sentinel| Microsoft Docs
-description: Questo articolo descrive come usare i notebook con le funzionalità di ricerca di Azure Sentinel.
+description: This article describes how to use notebooks with the Azure Sentinel hunting capabilities.
 services: sentinel
 documentationcenter: na
 author: rkarlin